mcanvr/mcanvr/README.md

 # Hi there, I'm Mehmet Can Vardar 👋

 Welcome to my GitHub profile!
-I'm a software developer at **Meown**, passionate about building modern and scalable applications.
+I'm a software crafter at **Meown**, passionate about building modern and scalable applications.
 Below you can find information about my skills, projects, and how to reach out to me.

 ## 👨‍💻 About Me